Welcome to today's edition of the Rush 24-7 podcast.

 Shouldn't they assign themselves numbers?

-I mean a name is a label.
+I mean, a name is a label.

-Kiki Moore just should be uh number one.
+Kiki Morris should be number one.

 And Mark McKinnon should be number two.